KrisValchev/PeakFit/README.md

 - CSS, HTML, JavaScript

-🛡️ You can test my app with these three accounts:
+🛡️ You can test my app with these four accounts:

 - email: user@gmail.com, password:User1234